BruOp/personal-website/content/blog/ibl/index.md

 vec3 FssEss = k_S * f_ab.x + f_ab.y;
 ```

 Unfortunately, I haven't been able to track down the origin of this modification, and it's not expanded upon in the paper.
 It doesn't make much difference when rendering our spheres, especially in the furnace test, but when rendering more complex objects the difference is noticable.
 To reason about what this term does exactly, I've made a [little desmos graph demo](https://www.desmos.com/calculator/1lvvapokgq).
 You can adjust the $F_0$ term to see how the modification deviates from the Schlick approximation for different levels of roughness.
-Interestingly, this makes the ramp starts earlier for _lower_ roughness levels.
-I can see this being plausible: for rougher surfaces, the proprtion of microfacets contributing to the angle dependent fresnel will decrease.
-At least that's the best explanation I could come up for it, but if you know the reasoning or source for this modification, please let me know!
+Interestingly, this makes the ramp start earlier for _lower_ roughness levels.
+I can see this change being plausible: for rougher surfaces, the proprtion of microfacets contributing to the angle dependent Fresnel will decrease.
+At least that's the best explanation I could come up with.
+If you know the reasoning or source for this modification, please let me know!

-Here's a series of renders for you to compare, using the [FlightHelmet](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/FlightHelmet) model.
-The roughness dependent fresnel displays the increase in reflections for smoother surfaces like the leather cap and wooden base.
+Here's a series of renders for you to compare, using the [Flight Helmet](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/FlightHelmet) model.
+The roughness dependent Fresnel displays the increase in reflections for smoother surfaces like the leather cap and wooden base.

 ```grid|3|Left: Flight helmet rendered using single scattering BRDF.
 Middle: multiscattering BRDF with standed Schlick Fresnel.
 Right: multiscattering BRDF with roughness dependent Fresnel.
 ![Flight Helmet rendered using standard single scattering BRDF](./flight_helmet_single_scattering.png)